sunil-aws-86/amazon-bedrock-agentcore-samples/02-use-cases/05-Healthcare-Appointment-Agent/readme.md

 uv pip install -r requirements.txt
 ```

 Initialize the environment by running below command.
 This will create an **.env** file which would be used for environment variables.
 Use the same region name as what was used with Cloudformation template above.
-Note down **APIEndpoint** as returned in the output.
+Note down **APIEndpoint** and **APIGWCognitoLambdaName** as returned in the output.

 ```
 python init_env.py \